instantOS/instantos.github.io/youtube/installguide.md

 time around, shut the computer back down and start repeatedly pressing it as soon as it turns on.
 If the "boot medium" option is available you should get a menu that lists all storage devices that are plugged in.
-The installation medium is usually called usb flash drive or something similar.
+The installation medium is usually called USB flash drive or something similar.
 Choose that, usually using the arrow keys, newer computers might support a mouse here, and confirm using the enter key.
 If you don't have the boot device menu and instead have to use the bios, try looking for "boot order" and put the live medium as the first item in this list.
 This process